Meet Coach

 Mind recovery is reflection.

-If you take what you gather upon reflection and apply it in future events.. you grow.
+If you take what you gather upon reflection and apply it in future events—you grow.

-I’m intrigued by all aspects of fitness: real world strength, weight room strength, stamina, coordination, speed, agility, balance, sports, health, maintaining a relatively low body fat percentage, and of course the all-precious muscle tissue.
+I’m intrigued by all aspects of fitness: real world strength, weight room strength, stamina, coordination, speed, agility, balance, sports, health, maintaining a low body fat percentage, and of course the all-precious muscle tissue.

 Yes muscle.

-The Muscle And Mentality Journal
+The Muscle And Mentality Journal sharing game-changing Mind & Muscle gems

-I have a wife, 3 kids (15, 4, and 1 1/2 years old), and a business to run.
-Time is precious.
+Again—a wife, 3 kids (16, 4, and 2 years old), and a business to run.
+I’m pointing at my watch all day long.